 In June 2006, Amtech adopted a plan to consolidate the manufacturing of its automation product line into facilities already used to manufacture diffusion furnaces.
 Amtech's automation products are often sold in conjunction with the sale of new diffusion furnaces.
-As a result of this decision, the company notified certain personnel of the termination date and severance and recorded a restructuring charge of \$190,000, of which \$88,000 had been paid as of September 30, 2006.
+As a result of this decision, the Company notified certain personnel of the termination date and severance and recorded a restructuring charge of \$190,000.
 These charges are presented as a separate line item on the Consolidated Statements of Operations.

-13. Subsequent Event - Acquisition
+13. Acquisition

-On October 8, 2007, the Company acquired, through its wholly-owned subsidiary, Tempress Holding B.V., 100% of the voting equity, in R2D Ingenierie, or R2D, a solar cell and semiconductor automation equipment manufacturing company, located near Montpellier, France.
+On October 8, 2007, the Company acquired, through its wholly-owned subsidiary, Tempress Holding B.V., 100% of the equity of R2D, a solar cell and semiconductor automation equipment manufacturing company, located near Montpellier, France.
 R2D provides solutions to the solar and semiconductor industries.
 The purpose of the acquisition was to expand the Company's automation products which are used in the semiconductor manufacturing and solar diffusion processes.
 The acquisition of the technology and business of R2D enhances the growth strategy by allowing the Company to increase sales by offering an integrated system under the Tempress brand to the solar industry.

-The aggregate purchase price is based on the cash consideration paid at closing of \$5.5 million plus estimated acquisition costs of \$0.6 million, including cost of legal representation and due diligence.
-Cash contingent payments of \$1.6 million to be paid to sellers upon fulfillment of certain requirements have been deposited in an escrow account.
+The aggregate purchase price is based on the cash consideration paid at closing of \$5.5 million plus acquisition costs of \$1.0 million, including cost of legal representation and due diligence.
+Contingent payments of \$1.6 million to be paid to sellers upon fulfillment of certain requirements were deposited in an escrow account.
+Milestone payments of \$0.9 million have been paid or accrued as of September 30, 2008.
 The amount of future contingent payments earned will be allocated primarily to goodwill.
 The assets of R2D principally consist of intellectual property and technology, reseller relationships, customer contracts, trademarks, non-compete agreements, inventories and other tangible property used in connection with the acquired business.
 Liabilities assumed include current liabilities, loans, obligations under certain contracts, leases, purchase orders and warranty claims for certain products and services under warranty as of the date of the acquisition.

-The valuation of acquired assets is preliminary and dependent upon final valuation of assets acquired, including valuation of intangible assets which was determined with the assistance of an independent third-party consultant.
+The valuation of acquired assets was determined with the assistance of an independent third-party consultant.
 The fair value of intangible assets was determined by a valuation approach that estimates the future economic benefit stream of the asset.
 This benefit stream was then discounted to present value with an appropriate risk-adjusted discount rate.